 The majority of women who have a hospital birth remain in hospital for a few days after the birth, receiving assistance with breastfeeding and caring for their baby.

-Your midwife will provide care to you and your baby in your home for up to six weeks after the birth.
-Your care will be handed to the Well Child service and your GP at this stage.
+Your midwife will provide care to you and your baby in your home for up to six weeks after the birth at which time you and your baby’s ongoing care will be referred to the Well Child service and your GP.